Bio

-In addition to her vocal projects, Rebecca has released nine other albums as a bandleader or co-leader and has toured extensively throughout Canada, the U.S., Europe, Mexico, Panama, and Sri Lanka.
-She has recorded and performed with internationally recognized artists including Adele, Ron Sexsmith, Andy Kim, Owen Pallett, Feist, Broken Social Scene, and Yellowjackets.
+Beyond her vocal projects, Hennessy has released nine additional albums as a bandleader or co-leader and has toured extensively throughout Canada, the United States, Europe, Mexico, Panama, and Sri Lanka.
+She has performed and recorded with artists including Adele, Ron Sexsmith, Andy Kim, Owen Pallett, Feist, Broken Social Scene, and Yellowjackets.

-A longtime fixture at Toronto’s Massey Hall, Rebecca served as bandleader and trumpeter for the Women’s Blues Revue from 2013 to 2022 and returned as a featured vocalist in 2024.
-She was the recipient of the Toronto Arts Foundation Emerging Jazz Artist Award in 2018 and was nominated for the Montreal Jazz Festival’s Grand Prix de Jazz in 2016.
-Since 2021, she has proudly performed as a Yamaha Artist, playing the YTR-8310Z trumpet.
+A longtime fixture at Toronto’s Massey Hall, Rebecca led the Women’s Blues Revue band from 2013 to 2022 and returned as a featured vocalist in 2024.
+She is the recipient of the Toronto Arts Foundation Emerging Jazz Artist Award (2018) and has been a proud Yamaha Artist since 2021, performing on the YTR-8310Z trumpet.

 Words from other people about Rebecca’s 2020 album, “All The Little Things You Do”